 Are you ready? *Takes red pill*

 Here’s what R. B. Tofle (2004)[PDF] found following a comprehensive review of the available studies.
 It’s interesting to mention the review was commissioned to study the effects of colour psychology in interior design (particularly healthcare settings).

-1. Colours are linked to specific emotions: FALSE
+1. Are colours linked to specific emotions?

-Ouch!
-This one hurts.
 As Tofle puts it, “colours do not contain any inherent emotional triggers.
 Emotional responses to colours are caused by culturally learned associations and by the physiological and psychological makeup of people.”